 The major benefit of this strategy is that it gives you the means to contact a potential customer with other offers or promotional material.
 Keep in mind that you’ll need to have users opt-in to those communications, otherwise you risk running into legal trouble down the line.

-The Return On Investment (ROI) is easy to measure here in most cases.
+The ROI is easy to measure here in most cases.
 For example, if you offer a $10 coupon for signing up for your email list, you’re likely getting a sale and a new customer contact for only $10.

 4. Market your brand with giveaways